 The Daufuskie Marsh Tacky Society

-Designated the South Carolina State Heritage Horse in 2010, Marsh Tackies have a five-hundred-year history in these parts.
+Designated the South Carolina State Heritage Horse in 2010, Marsh Tackies have a 500-year history in these parts.
 These little colonial Spanish horses are known to be level-headed, easy to keep, easy to train, sure-footed, and tough as an oak plank.

 Their DNA traces them back to Spanish war mounts from the 1500s.
 They were left to fend for themselves on the Island for hundreds of years, but were eventually domesticated – first by the Native Americans and then by those in the European Settlements here.